P Series HDR 120Hz SmartCast LED Display

 Design and Features – So What’s New?

 When compared to the previous P Series models, the overall appearance of the new lineup is much nicer and features an anodized aluminum silver finish that gives it a higher-end look.
-In addition, the bezel and panel depth are slightly thinner than the 2014 models.
+In addition, the bezel and panel depth is slightly thinner than the 2014 models.
 However, the panel depth is still a bit bulky (2.36″) when compared to Samsung’s and Sony’s much slimmer designs.

 One notable improvement on these latest models is the new stand design; gone is the outdated appearance and somewhat unstable pedestal design which has been replaced with a much more modern-looking pair of “angle shaped” cast aluminum calibrated legs.

 The LED zones for the display panel’s full-array backlighting has been substantially increased from 64 to 128 active LED zones on the 65″ and 75″ models.
 The 50″ and 55″ models contain 126 active LED zones.
 This should theoretically increase contrast and black level performance.
 The screen contains a semi-matt finish.

 HDR and wider color spectrum capability are part of the current P Series lineup.
 HDR provides increased contrast with a greater range of peak brightness (highlights) and black levels, in addition to better picture detail, and more vibrant colors.